Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 The result is, in some ways, a gradual redefinition of what it means to be Amish.
 Some in the younger generation are looking for new ways to make a living on smaller and smaller slices of land.
 Others are looking beyond the Amish heartland of Ohio, Pennsylvania, and Indiana, seeking more space in states such as Texas, Maine, and Montana."

 21. Finally, one of the things I found interesting about the presidential election was Team Romney's seeming confidence they were winning.
-I think every candidate who is losing often tries to spin things positively until the very end but I had the sense that Team Romney wasn't faking it.
+I think every losing candidate often tries to spin things positively until the very end, but I had the sense that Team Romney wasn't faking it.
 They believed they were winning.
-I think post-election analysis is revealing that was true.
+I think post-election analysis reveals that it was true.
 From The New Repbulic The Internal Polls That Made Mitt Romney Think He'd Win

-Posted at 06:55 AM in Business, Capitalism and Markets, Christian Life, Demography, Ecclesia, Environment, Evolution, Generations & Trends, Health, Male and Female, Politics, Public Policy, Saturday Links, Science, Sports and Entertainment, Technology (Biotech & Health), Technology (Digital, Telecom, & Web), Technology (Manufacturing & Construction)) | Permalink | Comments (2) | TrackBack (0)
+Posted at 06:55 AM in Business, Capitalism and Markets, Christian Life, Demography, Ecclesia, Environment, Evolution, Gender and Sex, Health and Medicine, Links - Saturday, Politics, Public Policy, Science, Sports and Entertainment, Technology (Biotech & Health), Technology (Digital, Telecom, & Internet), Technology (Manufacturing & Construction)) | Permalink | Comments (2)

-Tags: 3D Printing, American Civil Liberties Union, amish, athlete, Barnes & Noble, beethoven, book scanning, catholics, Charitable giving, Cheetah, divorce, earth, ebook, election, evangelicals, evolution, grocery store, Human Genes, in-laws, mitt romney, moon, nanotechnology, optimism, Patent, robots, sleep, small business, supreme court, U. S. birthrate, zig ziglar
+Tags: 3D Printing, American Civil Liberties Union, Amish, athlete, Barnes & Noble, Beethoven, book scanning, Catholics, charitable giving, cheetah, divorce, earth, ebook, election, evangelicals, evolution, grocery store, human genes, in-laws, Mitt Romney, moon, nanotechnology, optimism, patent, robots, sleep, small business, supreme court, U. S. birthrate, Zig Ziglar

 BioLogos Forum: The State of Evolution (Infographic)